12 Bugging reasons for not moving to Costa Rica

 This is the tenant who has done us a favor by writing a 7-page letter to his landlord.
 In this letter, he explained why he should have never rented this Atenas home after moving to Costa Rica.
 He had a serious problem with bugs (among many other things) in Costa Rica.

 This tenant had a lot of reasons for not moving to Costa Rica.
 His first complaints were about mangoes, then about the noise and now about the bugs.
-I have explained in another blog 2 years ago that if you are scared of bugs, Costa Rica is not for you as well as one that told us all about Mickey Mouse rodent control in Costa Rica.
+I have explained in another blog 2 years ago that if you are scared of bugs, Costa Rica is not for you.

 Unfortunately, Marian’s tenant did not read my recommendations.
 Therefore, today I am recommending not to move to Costa Rica if you cannot live in peace with the insects.
 Unless you follow the instructions at the end of this article.